-A comprehensive overview of the cards, payments and consumer banking market in Paraguay, with clearsighted commentary backed by relevant data.
+A comprehensive overview of the cards, payments and consumer banking market in Paraguay, with clearsighted commentary backed by historic and forecast data.

 Demographics and the economy